Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 In that case we learn nothing, because every period has a peak near 0.
 That's fine, because getting 0 is really really unlikely for states that have a large period (which is the case we care about).
 And if we do get really unlucky... well, we can just try again.
-And if we never getting values near 0 again and again and again forever, then I guess we win a Nobel prize because we found a repeatable experiment demonstrating that quantum mechanics is wrong.
+And if we keep getting values near 0 again and again and again forever, then I guess we win a Nobel prize because we found a repeatable experiment demonstrating that quantum mechanics is wrong.

 The other thing to keep in mind, for quantum states that have potentially huge periods, is that the possible fractions start getting quite close together.
 If our maximum period is $p$, then the closest fractions are a distance of $1/p^2$ apart.
 So we need to make sure the frequency space we are sampling from is large enough to tell those fractions apart.
-Practically speaking, that means our register must have at least $\lg p^{2} = 2 \lg p$ qubits.
+Practically speaking, that means our input register must have at least $\lg p^{2} = 2 \lg p$ qubits.
-Actually, because the peaks get proportionally sharper as you increase the size of the space, it's probably good to throw in some extras.
+Actually, because the peaks get proportionally sharper as you increase the size of the space, it's probably good to make the register a teensy bit larger.
 The point is that we can get sufficiently accurate with $O(p)$ qubits.